cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 :::warning Warning
 For now, there is no any possibility to remove the `alt-php-ssa` and `cl-web-monitoring-tool` packages so that the _Website monitoring_ tab will be removed.
 This possibility will be added in the future releases.

-You can turn off the _Website monitoring_, _PHP Sites Analyzer_ in the _[Settings](/#settings)_ subtab, so sites statistics will stop collecting and there will be no additional load on the server.
+You can turn off the _Website Monitoring_, _PHP Sites Analyzer_ in the _[Settings](/#settings)_ subtab, so sites statistics will stop collecting and there will be no additional load on the server.
 :::

 #### Main